Nabeel-Chohan/sec-edgar-fetcher/README.md

-Great!
-A well-written `README.md` is essential — it’s the first thing people see when they visit your GitHub repository.
-Here's a complete and professional **README** for your `sec-edgar-fetcher` project, tailored for clarity and accessibility:

----

 ## 📄 sec-edgar-fetcher

 A Python tool to fetch and display company information and financial facts from the SEC EDGAR API using a company's Central Index Key (CIK).